-For Tenured Faculty
+2.6.1 For Tenured Faculty

-In cases of termination of tenured faculty members, the position concerned may not be filled by replacement within a period of three years from the effective date of the termination unless the tenured faculty member has been offered a return to employment in that position and has not accepted the offer within 30 calendar days after the offer was extended.
+In cases of termination of tenured faculty members, the position concerned may not be filled by replacement within a period of three (3) years from the effective date of the termination unless the tenured faculty member has been offered a return to employment in that position and has not accepted the offer within thirty (30) calendar days after the offer was extended.

-For Non-Tenured Faculty
+2.6.2 For Non-Tenured Faculty

-In cases of termination of non-tenured faculty members, the position concerned may not be filled by replacement within a period of one year from the effective date of the termination unless the person terminated has been offered a return to employment in that position and the person terminated has not accepted the offer within 30 calendar days.
+In cases of termination of non-tenured faculty members, the position concerned may not be filled by replacement within a period of one (1) year from the effective date of the termination unless the person terminated has been offered a return to employment in that position and the person terminated has not accepted the offer within thirty (30) calendar days.

-Termination of Offer of Reinstatement
+2.6.3 Termination of Offer of Reinstatement

-If an offer of reinstatement is not accepted within the timelines stated above, the university and the Board of Regents have no further obligation to the person terminated.
-After the expiration of the applicable reinstatement period as provided herein, the institution and the Board of Regents have no further obligation to the affected faculty.
+If an offer of reinstatement is not accepted within the timelines stated above, the university and the Utah Board of Higher Education have no further obligation to the person terminated.
+After the expiration of the applicable reinstatement period as provided herein, the institution and the Utah Board of Higher Education have no further obligation to the affected faculty member.

-Faculty Status and Benefits after Reinstatement
+2.6.4 Faculty Status and Benefits after Reinstatement